 A Compiler is a program that translates code of a programming language in machine code, also called object code.
 The object code can be executed directly on the machine where it was compiled.
 A compiler is a program which takes something written in a higher level language, usually called source code, and translates it into a lower level language, usually called object code.
 It is a computer program (or set of programs) that translates text written in a computer language (the source code) into another computer language (the target language).
 Commonly the output has a form suitable for processing by other programs (e.g., a linker).
 The object code is machine-dependent meaning that the compiled program can only be executed on a machine for which it has been compiled.
 The most common reason to translate source code is to create an executable program.
 The name "compiler" is primarily used for programs that translate source code from a high-level programming language to a lower level language (e.g., assembly language or machine language).
-A program that translates from a low level language to a higher level one is a decompiler.
 A program that translates between high-level languages is usually called a language translator, source to source translator, or language converter.
 A compiler is likely to perform many or all of the operations like lexical analysis, preprocessing, parsing, semantic analysis, code generation etc.